synapticloop/panl/README.md

 1. **STATELESS** - No state is stored in the Panl server, all of the state is from the URL path part that is passed through.
 No sessions, no memory, nothing to backup, easy to update and quick to start and restart.

+1. **TEXT CONFIGURATION** - All configuration for Panl is based on text files (Java .properties) files so they can be stored in a source code management system.
+Additionally, upgrades to the Panl server are easy and with quick startup times, any configuration changes will be seen instantly.

 # Getting up to Speed...
 Fast!